 Step 2: Notarize the Agreement

-Like transfer agreements, it’s best to notarize the license document.
+Like a transfer, it’s best to notarize the license agreement.

 Step 3: Register the License with the Copyright Office